CTSRD-CHERI/cheri-elf-psabi/riscv.md

 ## <a name=file-header></a> File Header

-* e_flags: The ffollowing new flags are defined.
+* e_flags: The following new flags are defined.

   * EF_RISCV_CHERIABI (0x00010000): This bit is set when the binary targets the pure capability ABIs defined by this specification.